Mount Washington, Pittsburgh (mountain): Pittsburgh sign

 In the 1930s, a huge neon billboard sign, 226 feet wide and 30 feet high, was erected on the Mount Washington hillside near the Duquesne Incline tracks.
 Its earliest known advertisers were Iron City Beer, Clark's Teaberry Gum and WTAE-TV Channel 4.
 In 1967, the Alcoa aluminum company took over the sign and changed its plain background into a gray-and-white mosaic font pattern that spelled out "PITTSBURGH" when seen in the daytime, giving the sign new popularity.
 Alcoa became the sign's most well-known advertiser, remaining for the next 25 years.
 In 1992, Miles Laboratories moved their U.S. headquarters from Elkhart, Indiana to Pittsburgh and became the sign's new advertiser.
 In April 1995, the Miles brand name was absorbed by its parent company, Bayer AG and the sign was changed to feature the Bayer name and its circular cross logo.
 Bayer AG declined to renew their lease on the sign in 2014.
 As of May 2015, Lamar Advertising and the City of Pittsburgh were in disagreement over the proper use and maintenance responsibilities of the sign.

 In June 2016, Lamar Advertising erected a new vinyl sign over the old neon sign for the Sprint Corporation; a gold banner with black letters reading "Pittsburgh WINS with Black & Yellow".
 Many Pittsburgh natives reacted negatively to the wording "black & yellow" as opposed to the city's traditional "black & gold" moniker.
 On April 30, 2019, with Sprint's lease on the sign expired by that time, Lamar mounted a new sign bearing an American flag representing the National Flag Foundation, a nonprofit organization based in Pittsburgh.
-The future of the long-rusted Pittsburgh sign and its neon lighting is unknown as there are no current plans for renovation.
+In January 2025, Lamar Advertising updated the billboard again, this time featuring Pond Lehocky Giordano, one of the nation’s largest workers' compensation law firms based in Pennsylvania.

 Beneath Mount Washington

 The first tunnel through Mount Washington was the Pittsburgh and Castle Shannon Tunnel, which began life as a coal mine but was extended through from the Mount Washington Coal Incline to Saw Mill Run in 1861.
-This was followed by the Mount Washington Transit Tunnel for Pittsburgh Railways and Wabash Tunnel for the Wabash Pittsburgh Terminal Railway, both in opening in 1904.
+This was followed by the Mount Washington Transit Tunnel for Pittsburgh Railways and Wabash Tunnel for the Wabash Pittsburgh Terminal Railway, both opening in 1904.
 The former continues in use by Pittsburgh Light Rail and the latter as a High Occupancy Vehicle tunnel.

 The Liberty Tunnel through Mount Washington opened in 1928.

 The Fort Pitt Tunnel beneath and through Mount Washington opened September 1, 1960.